cazala/coin-hive/README.md

 })();
 ```

-Now your CoinHive miner would be mining on `nanopool.org` XMR pool, using your monero address.
+Now your CoinHive miner would be mining on `minexmr.com` pool, using your monero address.

 You can also do this using the CLI:

 ```
-coin-hive <YOUR-MONERO-ADDRESS> --pool-host=xmr-eu1.nanopool.org --pool-port=14444
+coin-hive <YOUR-MONERO-ADDRESS> --pool-host=pool.minexmr.com --pool-port=4444
 ```

 #### Can I run this on Heroku?